arnaldoaparicio/arnaldoaparicio.github.io/flash-cards.markdown

 - Object-oriented design with Ruby
 - Rspec for unit testing and TDD
-- learned to host code on GitHub and collaborate via pull requests
+- learned to host code on GitHub and create pull requests

 ## Timeline: